 10) Social Media Outreach

-We made sure to tag the local businesses on social media outlets to engage them and thank them for their involvement and in turn they would share our calendar and bring us new exposure.
+We made sure to tag every business we created photos at on social media outlets to engage them and thank them for their involvement and in turn they would share our calendar and bring us new exposure.

 It was definitely a lot of work – but since they raised just over $5K with this calendar it was well worth the time and effort put in!